GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Production

 1. Merge the production promotion pull request (**NOT** a squashed merge, just a normal merge)
-1. Notify in Slack (`#login-appdev` and `#login-devops` channels)
-    - e.g. `:recycle:  Starting idp RC <RELEASE_NUMBER> deploy to Production`
+2. Use the `/Announce a recycle` workflow in `#identity-idp` to announce the start of the deployment
+    - Enter the RC number that will be deployed
+    - When necessary, create a separate announcement for `identity-pki`
+    - The workflow will send a notification to the `#login-appdev` and `#login-devops` channels
-1. In the `identity-devops` repo:
+3. In the `identity-devops` repo:
    ```bash
    cd identity-devops
    ```
-1. Check current server status, and confirm that there aren't extra servers running.
+4. Check current server status, and confirm that there aren't extra servers running.
 If there are, scale in old instances before deploying.
    ```bash
    aws-vault exec prod-power -- ./bin/ls-servers -e prod
    aws-vault exec prod-power -- ./bin/asg-size prod idp
    ```
-1. Recycle the IDP instances to get the new code.
+5. Recycle the IDP instances to get the new code.
 It automatically creates a new migration instance first.
    ```bash
    aws-vault exec prod-power -- ./bin/asg-recycle prod idp
    ```